Thomas County Public Library System: History

 The Thomas County Public Library System was founded in 1988 after a decision to separate from the Moultrie-Colquitt Regional Library System.
-On its own Thomas County had three libraries and one bookmobile, but all were of small size and lacked the space needed for a county library system to grow.
-In order to increase the size of the library system to better serve the population a referendum was passed in 1992 to construct new libraries in Coolidge, Meigs, and Thomasville.
+On its own Thomas County had three libraries and one bookmobile, but all were small and lacked the space needed for a county library system to grow.
+In order to increase the size of the library system to better serve the population, a referendum was passed in 1992 to construct new libraries in Coolidge, Meigs, and Thomasville.
 The Boston Carnegie Library would additionally receive funding for a remodel and expansion, the Ochlocknee library would be remodeled, and the Pavo library would be replaced.

 The new building in Thomasville was set to become the headquarters for the system.
-Construction of the 23,000 square foot building began in 1992 and was dedicated to the town of Thomasville in April 1993.
-The smaller 2,000 square foot branch libraries in Meigs and Coolidge opened at the end of that year.
+Construction of the 23,000-square foot building began in 1992 and was dedicated to the town of Thomasville in April 1993.
+The smaller 2,000-square foot branch libraries in Meigs and Coolidge opened at the end of that year.
 Due to the success of six newly constructed or renovated libraries, the library placed second in the nation for new library cards per capita in an American Library Association contest in 1994.